splunk/kafka-connect-splunk/README.md

 ### SASL/SCRAM-SHA-256 and SASL/SCRAM-SHA-512

+This section documents how to configure Kafka Connect If your Kafka Cluster is secured using [SASL/SCRAM](http://kafka.apache.org/documentation/#security_sasl_scram).

-[Secure your cluster according to the documentation](http://kafka.apache.org/documentation/#security_sasl_scram).
-Once secured, configure the Kafka Connect worker and consumer settings to use SASL/SCRAM in **config/connect-distributed.properties**
+Configure the Kafka Connect worker and consumer settings to use SASL/SCRAM in **config/connect-distributed.properties**

 ```
 # Worker security are located at the top level